A Parent’s Guide to Ketamine: Helping Your Teen Break Through Depression, Anxiety & Trauma

 Ketamine vs. Psychiatric Medications

-Ketamine Infusions have several advantages over standard psychiatric medications:
+Ketamine Infusions have several advantages over antidepressant medication and other standard psychiatric medicine:

-• Faster relief: Ketamine works much faster than standard antidepressants, providing effects within hours or days.
-This rapid response is vital for those experiencing suicidality.
+• Faster relief: Ketamine infusion therapy works much faster than standard antidepressants, providing effects within hours or days.
+This rapid response is vital for those experiencing suicidal ideation.

-• Help with treatment-resistant symptoms: Ketamine can help reduce symptoms in the majority of cases labeled as treatment-resistant.
+• Help with treatment-resistant symptoms: Use of ketamine can help reduce symptoms in the majority of cases labeled as treatment-resistant.

 • Reduced side effects: Ketamine has fewer side effects compared to traditional antidepressants.
 Most of ketamine’s side effects disappear within hours of the treatment.